guiruiz/purple-bank/README.md

 I've decided to use [Components](https://github.com/stuartsierra/component) framework because it makes possible to have stateful resources in a functional paradigm and also it fits very well on hexagonal architecture concepts, allowing to easily couple and decouple new ports.

 * Config: Holds environment configurations.
 * Logger: Port component responsible for system logging.
-It uses different a implementation according to running environment, such as:
+It uses a different implementation according to running environment, such as:
   * Debug-Logger on development/test mode to log received events and data.
   * Logger on production mode to log only received events for data privacy purposes.
 In a real application, it could send logs to Datadog, for example.
 * Storage: Port component responsible for system storage.
 It uses InMemoryStorage implementation to any environment.
 * Routes: Encapsulates pedestal http routes.
 * Service: Builds pedestal service configurations according to running environment.
-* Servlet: Port component responsible for http requests.
-It creates pedestal server from service component and only starts it if running environment is development or production.
+* Servlet: Port component responsible for http server.
+It creates a pedestal server from service component and only starts it if running environment is development or production.

 To make sure that services can be easily changed, its implementations must defines a protocol that specifies the needed functions.
 In our case: